 - If a person carries a variant that causes them to drink more, it's like a "natural experiment"

-The team examined 245,000 Britons, analyzed their genes, and checked their blood telomeres.
+The team examined about 245,000 Britons, analyzed their genes, and checked the length of their blood telomeres.

 Importantly: No protective effect of moderate drinking was found.
-Each additional unit = additional telomere shortening.
-The story of "a glass of wine a day prolongs life" is distorted.
+The story of "a glass of wine a day prolongs life" is not supported by the data, but this also does not mean that every single unit at low levels measurably shortens telomeres.
+The main risk is concentrated in heavy drinking.

 Why Does Alcohol Shorten Telomeres?